-- Hand out the reminder cards to your team and talk about the ideas together ... a quick meeting to remind everyone to be a better part of everyone's day and Work Kindly.
+- Hand (or send) out the reminder cards to your team and talk about the ideas together ... a quick meeting to remind everyone to be a better part of everyone's day and Work Kindly.

 - Include the reminder cards or 5 in. x 7 in. prints with other handouts at a meeting as an added reminder.

 - Put out the mugs to set the tone at your next meeting.

 - Use the cards or prints to reinforce attentive and helpful attitudes for an upcoming project or when announcing a new organizational objective. (“It’s going to be challenging but also exciting when we make it happen.
 As leaders, let’s be sure to encourage everyone to be generous with their time and to keep their ego from getting in the way of the work.
 Let's model that ourselves too.”)